wjohnson85/will-blog-2/_posts/2020-07-08-add-real-time-chat-with-actioncable.md

 Now we have to know that Rails can connect the logged user to their message.
 We do this by using ActiveRecord associations.

 In the message.rb file add:
 ```ruby
 class Message < ApplicationRecord
     belongs_to :user
 end
 ```

 In the User.rb file add:
 ```ruby
 class User < ApplicationRecord
     has_many :messages
 end
 ```

-## Conculsion
+## Conclusion

 In this post you learned how to: